Detailed cROP Description

 If a licensee's CAP implementation performance degrades, then it will be necessary to evaluate the extent of the degradation to determine if issuing NCVs remains appropriate.
 This decision will be made based on the nature of identified issues that indicate a significant degradation of the licensee's CAP.
 The staff expects that if the identified issues are significant, then the staff will have taken escalated enforcement measures in accordance with the NRC Enforcement Policy for new construction.
 If the decision is reached to revert to issuing NOVs, then it should be communicated to the licensee as part of the assessment of licensee performance (e.g., included in the assessment letter or in a letter communicating the results of the NRC quarterly assessment review).
 Following the licensee's corrective actions to restore the effectiveness of their CAP, the process described above to allow the NRC to issue NCVs for self–revealing and NRC–identified violations would need to be repeated as appropriate.

 Violations of NRC Requirements

 Each violation of NRC requirements found during NRC inspections will be evaluated to determine its effect on plant construction.
 Following successful completion of a Corrective Action Program Effectiveness Review, if the violation is of very low safety significance (green), it will be discussed in the inspection report with no formal enforcement action.
-The utility is expected to deal with the violation through its corrective action program, correcting the violation and taking steps to prevent a recurrence.
+The utility is expected to address the violation through its corrective action program.
 The issue may also be reviewed during future NRC inspections.